Skip to main content

 Bonita Springs is entirely in Lee County, but its southern boundary touches Collier County and many homeowners think of it as the gateway to Naples.
 We hold active relationships with both Lee and Collier County permitting offices and coordinate easily for Bonita Springs properties of any scope.

 Yes.
-Post-Ian elevation demand in Bonita Springs has roughly tripled.
-Many waterfront homeowners — particularly along Imperial River and the Gulf-front — have either elevated or are actively planning elevation projects.
-The combination of recurring storm exposure, rising NFIP premiums, and FEMA 50% Rule triggers makes elevation the most permanent solution.
+Many waterfront homeowners — particularly along the Imperial River and the Gulf-front — have either elevated or are actively planning elevation projects.
+Recurring storm exposure and FEMA 50% Rule triggers make elevation a long-term option worth evaluating for many Bonita Springs properties.

 Do you serve both the Imperial River and Gulf-front sides of Bonita Springs?